General Election 2019

 In Northern Ireland 60 candidates pledged their support and 26 are now elected as MLAs.
 In Scotland 38 candidates pledged their support and 14 are now elected MSPs.

-This report, the third in our Life After Stroke campaign series, highlights the emotional impact of stroke on survivors, their carers and families.
+This report, the third in our Life After Stroke campaign series, highlighted the emotional impact of stroke on survivors, their carers and families.

 Not just a funny turn

-This report is based on the experiences of 670 people who have experienced a TIA or transient ischaemic attack (also known as a mini-stroke) during the past five years,
+A report based on the experiences of 670 people who have experienced a TIA or transient ischaemic attack (also known as a mini-stroke) during the past five years.

 A New Era for Stroke

-We have undergone one of our most ambitious and successful campaigns yet.
-NHS England has agreed to work with us to develop a national plan for stroke to build on the successes of the National Stroke Strategy.
+One of our most ambitious and successful campaigns yet.
+NHS England agreed to work with us to develop a national plan for stroke to build on the successes of the National Stroke Strategy.